Risultati per 'Citokines':

 the role of cytokines in the body - verywell health

-Cytokines are proteins that are produced by cells.
-With regard to arthritis, cytokines regulate various inflammatory responses.
-Cytokines interact with cells of the immune system in order to regulate the body's response to disease and infection, as well as mediate normal cellular processes in the body.
+Cytokines are proteins produced by cells, and they serve as molecular messengers between cells.
+In arthritis, cytokines regulate various inflammatory responses.
+As part of the immune system, cytokines regulate the body's response to disease and infection, as well as mediate normal cellular processes in your body.
+Terry Vine / Getty Images.